Time to add a little pizzazz to your grain game! This 15-minute Moroccan Couscous recipe is easy, versatile, and absolutely scrumptious.

 - 1/4 cup chopped fresh parsley

 - 2 tablespoons freshly squeezed lemon juice

-- Preheat the oven to 350 degrees F. Spread the pine nuts in a single layer on an ungreased, rimmed baking sheet.
+- Preheat the oven to 350°F. Spread the pine nuts in a single layer on an ungreased, rimmed baking sheet.
 Toast in the oven until fragrant and lightly golden, 5 to 7 minutes, stirring once halfway through.
-Keep and eye on them and DO NOT WALK AWAY during the last few minutes to make sure those precious pine nuts do not burn.
-Immediately transfer to a bowl to stop their cooking and to make sure the hot pan doesn't burn them once they are out of the oven.
+Keep an eye on them and DO NOT WALK AWAY during the last few minutes to make sure those precious pine nuts do not burn.
+Immediately transfer them to a bowl to stop their cooking and to make sure the hot pan doesn't burn them once they are out of the oven.